Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: XAI for 6G Use Cases

-The incorporation of IoT sensors and communication technologies in the smart grid revolutionizes the distribution, production, control, and monitoring of electricity.
-Addressing the security issues in the smart grid is of immense importance.
 To address the security of the smart grid, Babar~et al. \cite{babar2020secure} proposed a secured demand-side management engine for the smart grid using Naive Bayes, a machine learning algorithm, to efficiently preserve the energy utilization in the smart grid.
-Due to the increased data generated at a rapid pace in 5G and beyond enabled smart grid, data acquisition and processing by a smart meter is vital.
+Due to the increased data generated at a rapid pace in 5G and beyond, enabling the smart grid, data acquisition, and processing by a smart meter is vital.
 The redundant data present in the data acquired can be reduced by using event-driven sampling.
 To address this issue, Qaisar~et al. \cite{qaisar2021appliance} employed the SVM algorithm to identify the relevant features for analyzing the consumption patterns of appliances.
-Providing on-demand services for electric vehicles by vehicle-to-grid systems is very important because of the height manoeuvrability of the electric vehicles.
-In this regard, Shen~et al. \cite{shen2020ev} proposed a hybrid architecture based on cloud and fog computing with applications in the 5G-enabled vehicle to grid networks.
+Providing on-demand services for electric vehicles through vehicle-to-grid systems is very important because of the height manoeuvrability of electric vehicles.
+In this regard, Shen~et al. \cite{shen2020ev} proposed a hybrid architecture based on cloud and fog computing with applications in the 5G-enabled vehicle-to-grid networks.
 The proposed architecture allows the bi-directional flow of information and power between smart grids and schedulable electric vehicles to improve the cost-effectiveness and QoS of the energy service providers.
 For proper scheduling, the selection of suitable electric vehicles is very important.
-To improve the scheduling efficiency, finding the categories of target electric vehicle users is required.
-To accurately identify the target electric vehicles, the authors proposed an artificial intelligence method that is based on the electric vehicle's charging behaviour.
-In a similar work, Sun~et al. \cite{sun2020integrated} proposed a novel architecture for 5G enabled smart grid based on edge computing and network slicing for providing provide on-demand services for electric vehicles.
+To improve scheduling efficiency, finding the categories of target electric vehicle users is required.
+To accurately identify target electric vehicles, the authors proposed an artificial intelligence method that is based on the electric vehicle's charging behaviour.
+In a similar work, Sun~et al. \cite{sun2020integrated} proposed a novel architecture for a 5G-enabled smart grid based on edge computing and network slicing for providing provide on-demand services for electric vehicles.
 This architecture collects the bidirectional information of traffic between the electric vehicles and the smart grids to decrease the cost of the energy providers and improve the charging experience of electric vehicles.
-To improve the scheduling efficiency of electric vehicles, the authors proposed LSTM-based electric charging behaviour prediction, KNN based classification of electric vehicle charging and k-means based clustering of electric vehicle charging.
+To improve the scheduling efficiency of electric vehicles, the authors proposed LSTM-based electric charging behaviour prediction, KNN-based classification of electric vehicle charging and k-means-based clustering of electric vehicle charging.